stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Banks have a standard level of security.
+It's not as high as it should be but it's well above CloudFlare.
+Too much money is on the line with banks to trust CloudFlare.Capital One was foolish enough to trust Amazon AWS, and they got stung for it." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104417763260069587)

+"I think I've only ever encountered one bank foolish enough to use CloudFlare.
+Liberapay, Patreon, & openCollective all expect donors to set aside ethics and make a charitable donation, one that gives their financial data to web's most notorious privacy & netneutrality abuser.
+Of course it's reckless." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104417691192513186)

+"You know that there is this organization ResetTech, funding OpenSource software with the aim to fight against the occupation of the free internet by BigTech.And then you read this: files hosted on Amazon S3 with Cloudflare as our CDN."😭" by [laufi](https://chaos.social/@laufi/104417666671748351)

+""CF also allows website admins.."
+It's CloudFlare's default setting that has put them in a position of abusing privacy & netneutrality.
+If they had a different default setting they would legitimately be able to point the finger to web admins (most of whome have little clue about how CF works or what Tor is)" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104417450060703385)

+"I just now tried to tick the "I am human" box on a CloudFlare site after enabling a bunch of j/s, and couldn't even get the puzzle.
+It says "rate limited or network error. please retry"" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104417329399891213)

+"CloudFlare also pushes Google reCAPTCHA, from which further privacy abuse arises.
+From CF's mistreatment of Tor users there is access inequality, attacking the single most important principle of netneutrality." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104417293861416194)

+"I never made the claim that the US gov. has CloudFlare's view of the data, so I have no need to substantiate the US role.
+My claim that CF centralizes the web is well-substantiated in those articles.
+What does CF do differently after 2016 that you believe supports decentralization & netneutrality?" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104416781747315105)

+"you could, but FYI matrix.org is a CloudFlare site" by [resist1984](https://social.privacytools.io/@resist1984/104416457948905715)

+"mass surveillance should be in your threat model, and Signal promotes all the mass surveillance-pushing tech giants ( Amazon, Google, CloudFlare, Facebook)" by [resist1984](https://social.privacytools.io/@resist1984/104416395074674908)

+"CloudFlare & Sucuri would share the MitM problem but not abuses to netneutrality, tor hostility, support for Google snooping, centralization of over 10% of the web, lying in their blog (telling users trust is not needed for CF service), blocking US voters from registering ( votersuppression), dictating web browsers to users (attacking text-based browsers) & yes- being shitbags." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104416035343972148)

+"CloudFlare claims substantiated: iscloudflaresafeyet.com It's especially stupid to trust CF for financial transactions." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104415937224236713)

+"there are some (unvetted) alternatives here: OpenCollective should also be avoided ( CloudFlare)" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104413662131601814)

+"both Liberapay & patreon are privacy-abusing CloudFlare sites.
+And worse, CF is a centralized netneutrality abuser which undermines the decentralization Lemmy hopes to achieve.
+I would not donate until they move off & Patreon." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104413637259613505)

+"It also would not make sense to evaluate the serverfarm that a website connects to since most of the traffic is between CloudFlare & the visitors, not website-to-CF. The vistors can come from anywhere, so you'd have to work out the percentage of unclean serverfarms under CF's control.
+For AWS it's 50%." by [resist1984](https://social.privacytools.io/@resist1984/104413583090535396)

+"then CloudFlare denies access to the very connections that are most respectful of the environment." by [resist1984](https://social.privacytools.io/@resist1984/104413507204047982)

+"CloudFlare is inherently energy wastefull.
+Bots & humans who use text-based browsers are the most environmentally respectful b/c they do not tend to download images (which consumes far more bandwidth than text).
+When images are not downloaded, CF's Google CAPTCHA automatically treats the connection like a hostile bot, & actually pushes images to an otherwise very green session," by [resist1984](https://social.privacytools.io/@resist1984/104413504524131828)

 "das ist wie mit Cloudflare ...
 Da gibt es auch einige Alternativen, wie z.B.: alle wollen nur gratis ...
 Geiz ist geil scheiß eben." by [kromonos](https://social.snopyta.org/@kromonos/104405972563561766)